 Yes, some children with ADHD are rambunctious and even dangerously aggressive.
 But many are shy and conflict-averse.

-Perpetuating this myth that ADHD is a “behavior” disorder caused by lax parenting leads to barbaric calls for “treating ADHD” with corporal punishment, such as by other marginal figures as developmental pediatrician Larry Diller (a favored source of The New York Times’ Schwarz, who could use a lesson in vetting sources and talking to bona fide experts).
+Perpetuating this myth that ADHD is a “behavior” disorder caused by lax parenting leads to barbaric calls for “treating ADHD” with corporal punishment.
+Issuing such calls are marginal figures, such as developmental pediatrician Larry Diller (a favored source of The New York Times’ Alan Schwarz, who could use a lesson in vetting sources and selecting bona fide experts).

 Interestingly enough, this news.com.au website prominently touts its editorial decision-makers’ expertise.
 So, you’d think there would have been more deliberation behind running this piece.